brunoperry/vimeo-api-examples/vimeo-simple-api-gallery-example/Readme.txt

 These are two examples of Vimeo galleries that use the Simple API and oEmbed.

-In the javascript example, you can change the "vimeoUserName" variable to load in your own videos.
+In the javascript example, you can change the "vimeoUsername" variable to load in your own videos.

 The PHP example is much more functional and allows you to load in